-Learning by Doing – The Gibbs Reflective Cycle
+Learning by Doing – The Gibbs Reflective Cycle.
+Also known as the Gibbs Model of Reflection and Gibbs Reflection.

 The Gibbs Reflective Cycle first became recognised in 1988 when Graham Gibbs published his book ‘Learning by Doing.’
 Professor Gibbs’ innovative system reinforces learnings from training and experience (experiential learning) through a cyclical sequence of reflective activities.
 Since then, Gibbs’ Reflective Cycle has become a seminal text for healthcare professionals, staff developers, and higher education teachers.
 And it’s popular in business, too.